Skip to content

 Dressing Up the Stars Book Review

-Growing up in the San Bernadino California, Edith Head was a shy and lonely child.
+Growing up in San Bernadino California, Edith Head was a shy and lonely child.
 Instead of playing with the other children, she often found herself by herself, playing games with her imaginary friends.
 She had a coveted bag of fabric that she used to make odds and ends and eventually Edith ignored her shyness enough to ask neighbors for scraps of fabric.

 Edith enrolled in a high school in Los Angeles where she discovered the movie business.
 After graduating and becoming a teacher, Edit eventually made her way back to movies and became a costume sketch artist for a Hollywood studio.